Generation Patient Applauds Re-Introduction of Legislation to Combat Deceptive Drug Ads

 Senate Introduces First-of-its-Kind Legislation to Stop Manipulative Prescription Drug Advertising on Social Media

-The Protecting Patients from Deceptive Drug Ads Online Act empowers the FDA to update its regulations and enforcement to better protect public health and stop misinformation.
+The Protecting Patients from Deceptive Drug Ads Act empowers the FDA to update its regulations and enforcement to better protect public health and stop misinformation.

 Nearly 90% of teens and young adults who use social media say they use it to find information about their healthcare.
 However, as pharmaceutical marketers have shifted more and more of their budgets towards selling their products on social media, especially via paid influencers, the FDA’s regulation has lagged behind.